 In 2017, 5,172 motorcyclists died in motorcycle accidents, according to the National Highway Traffic Safety Administration (NHTSA).
 This makes motorcyclists 27 times more likely than occupants in passenger vehicles to die in traffic accidents per mile traveled.
 Another 89,000 motorcyclists suffered injuries in 2017, according to the Insurance Information Institute (III).

 If you were injured in a motorcycle crash or lost a loved one in one, our Tampa motorcycle accident lawyers will provide responsive legal care and assist you with all aspects of your claim.
-Call the Law Offices of Anidjar & Levine at 1-800-747-3733 to learn about your legal rights and options.
+The Law Offices of Anidjar & Levine can help you learn about your legal rights and options.

 Dangers of Motorcycling